Expected Value (EV) in Poker: 7 Fast Mental Math Tricks You Can Use at the Table

 The straight draw above looked like a fold, but it’s actually a call if we account for future betting.

 Core principle: Don’t just look at the current pot—estimate how much more opponent will bet if you hit your draw.
+This is especially important when playing small pocket pairs for set value, where the upfront odds look terrible but the implied payout makes calling profitable.

 Fast estimation: